Rafael Nadal pulls out of Wimbledon and Tokyo Olympics

 MADRID (AP) — Rafael Nadal will not play at Wimbledon or at the Tokyo Olympics, saying Thursday he has decided to skip the two tournaments after “listening” to his body.

-Nadal, who reached the French Open semifinals this month but lost to Novak Djokovic, won the title at Wimbledon twice.
-He also won the Olympic gold medal in singles at the 2008 Beijing Olympics.
+Nadal, who reached the French Open semifinals last week but lost to Novak Djokovic, has won the title at Wimbledon twice, in 2008 and 2010.
+He also won the Olympic gold medal in singles at the 2008 Beijing Games and in doubles at the 2016 Rio de Janeiro Games.

 “The goal is to prolong my career and continue to do what makes me happy, that is to compete at the highest level and keep fighting for those professional and personal goals at the maximum level of competition,” Nadal said.

-He said the fact there was only two weeks between Roland Garros and Wimbledon “didn’t make it easier” on his body to recover from “the always demanding” clay-court season.
+The 35-year-old Spaniard said the fact that there are only two weeks between Roland Garros and Wimbledon “didn’t make it easier” on his body to recover from “the always demanding” clay-court season.

+“Sport prevention of any kind of excess in my body is a very important factor at this stage of my career in order to try to keep fighting for the highest level of competition and titles,” Nadal wrote on Twitter.

+Nadal is a 20-time Grand Slam champion with a record 13 titles at the French Open.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports